stfc/cloud-docs/source/howto/CreateAHeatStack.rst

   heat_template_version: 2018-08-31 #OpenStack Version we want to use.
                                     #Here, we want to use template for the Rocky release onwards

-  description: #description of the template.
-What does the template do?
+  description: #description of the template

   parameter_groups: #declares the parameter group and order.
     #This is not a compulsory section, however it is useful for grouping